Home » tips on raising teenagers from “in the arena”

-The other started tearing up because the shoes we had ordered together online arrived, and were not the exact ones she had been hoping for (her other beloved shoes had been worn right through to the ground).
+The other started tearing up because the shoes we had ordered together online arrived, and were not the exact ones she had been hoping for.
+Her other beloved shoes had been worn right through to the ground.
 She’s quite a particular girl and doesn’t do change very well.
-Once again, (this is within 15 minutes of each other), I got frustrated.
+This was within 15 minutes of the last interaction, and unfortunately, I got frustrated.
 Didn’t she realize I was trying my best to help her?

 Of course, these are things that happen all the time as a mother of teenagers.
 Because we’re human right?